-The PDP Bill and the NPD Report suffer from deficiencies, inconsistencies, and gaps that would make them unsuitable for judicial data.
-The categories of data described in these proposed frameworks are not directly connected to the level of harm that can be inflicted upon the person that the data pertains to, through the use of that data.
+12 Committee of Experts under the Chairmanship of Justice B.N.
+Srikrishna, 'A Free and Fair Digital Economy Protecting Privacy, Empowering Indians' of data described in these proposed frameworks are not directly connected to the level of harm that can be inflicted upon the person that the data pertains to, through the use of that data.
 They are too coarse to be used in determining the sensitivity of data fields and their relevance and role in the process of judicial decision making, making them inappropriate for regulation of judicial data.
-The roles set out in these frameworks and the associated rights and obligations cannot account for the roles and process in which data is used by participants in the judicial process, including lawyers and litigants, judges, and court staff, as well as police and other investigation agencies, public prosecutor, and prison authorities.
+The roles set out in these frameworks and the associated rights and obligations may not be appropriate for the roles and processes in which data is used by participants in the judicial process, including lawyers and litigants, judges, court staff, the police and other investigation agencies, public prosecutors, and prison authorities.
+The NPD framework has not accounted for judicial independence in the way the PDP Bill has.
 In many circumstances, the application of provisions of these frameworks clash with open justice, as will be discussed below.
 The NPD framework has not accounted for judicial independence in a similar manner to the PDP Bill.
-Therefore, the judiciary must adopt and formulate its own policies with regard to data protection and disclosure to protect open justice in the digital context while addressing the privacy challenges it raises.
+Therefore, the judiciary needs its own policies with regard to data protection and disclosure to protect open justice in the digital context while addressing the privacy challenges it raises.

-Data used in judicial proceedings is often made public in open courts and through published judgements and orders, as discussed in Paper I. Court proceedings and reporting of such proceedings are presumed to be open to public, unless there are sound reasons to restrict public disclosure on grounds of other countervailing interests like privacy, confidentiality, public safety etc. Table 1 below summarizes the provisions of the PDP Bill and the scheme of the NDP framework as they apply in the judicial context and our proposals for regulation of judicial data.
-It focuses on key parts and provisions of both the PDP and NPD framework, highlighting, in each example, how these provisions are either ineffective in protecting privacy, or are incompatible with open justice and due process, if applied directly to judicial data.
-It is critical to mention that this discussion is necessary in spite of exceptions that these frameworks grant for the processing of personal data for judicial context.
-The fourth column of Table 1 therefore indicates how data regulation for the judiciary will need to diverge from the baseline assumptions inherent in the PDP and NPD frameworks.
+Data used in judicial proceedings is often made public in open courts and through published judgements and orders, as discussed in Paper I17.
+Court proceedings and their reporting are presumed to be open to the public, unless there are sound reasons to restrict public disclosure on grounds such as privacy, confidentiality, public safety etc. Table 1 below summarizes the provisions of the PDP Bill and the scheme of the NDP framework if they were to apply in the judicial context, highlighting how these provisions are either inadequate in protecting privacy, or are incompatible with open justice and due process.
+It also discusses some of our proposals on how judicial data should be regulated.
+Despite the exception granted to judicial functions under the PDP Bill, it is necessary to discuss the application of bot the PDP Bill and NPD framework in the judicial context in order to ensure that the shortcomings of these frameworks are not replicated in the data protection framework formed for and adopted by the judiciary.